NOW PLAYING: Concerto No. 3 (Mvt. III ~ Nocturne)

 BY ERIK ERIKSSON

-A darker note intrudes, however, as he later discloses in the same entry that “The discordant note in this harmonious scene is myself; I feel poorly equipped to be the lord and master of a fine estate and a husky family.
+A darker note intrudes, however, as he later discloses in the same entry that, “The discordant note in this harmonious scene is myself; I feel poorly equipped to be the lord and master of a fine estate and a husky family.
 Now that the children are here and we are alone, I am very aware of my great responsibilities toward them.
 A sinking feeling comes over me when I think of the poor showing I have made as a husband and father.
 In any case I am at the crossroads: either I go on leading my mediocre irresponsible life or I become a strong character capable of sacrifice for the sake of achievement.
-When I am up here surrounded by cleansing and sensible influences, I feel as though I might acquire some husband and father qualities, but in Chicago . . . !!”
+When I am up here surrounded by cleansing and sensible influences, I feel as though I might acquire some husband and father qualities, but in Chicago...!!”

-In 1939, Collins was awarded the prestigious David Bispham Award (named after the celebrated American baritone) for his opera, Daughter of the South.
+In 1939, Collins was honored with the prestigious David Bispham Award (named after the celebrated American baritone) for his opera, Daughter of the South.
 In receiving this award, he joined the ranks of such estimable figures as Charles Wakefield Cadman, Victor Herbert, Howard Hanson, Virgil Thomson, Richard Hageman, and George Gershwin.
 Subsequent winners included Douglas Moore, Gian-Carlo Menotti, Kurt Weill and Sir Michael Tippett.
 Highly distinguished company.

 That same year, however, Collins had second thoughts about the work and wrote of them in his journal on July 11.
 “Just now I am in the throes of making a decision which has kept me ‘troubled in mind’ for some time.
 Some people want me to give a performance of my opera at a local theatre; now I am not satisfied with ‘The Daughter of the South.’
 The libretto needs to be revised in the first place; I wrote the music and as I went along [sic] which I have found out is a fatal procedure.
 In other words I created situations to fit the music and thought up new incidents as soon as I had caught up with myself.”
 He also was concerned about a production that would be a less than professional one, even if the principals had “beautiful voices.”
 He anguished over the fact that “the Lake View Musical Society is honestly trying to help me, a local composer, put on an American work.
 I appreciate their sympathy but when I see the dear old ladies in the chorus, I could burst out laughing.”